Guidance for staff on student administration and support

 There are several stages of administration leading up to and following examination days:

 Draft examination timetables are emailed to the Chair of Examiners, and copied to the Administrator, after examination entry statistics are issued by ARO.
 Chairs are requested to check and confirm the timetable, which will then be published on the Timetables page of the Oxford Students website.
-This request includes full details of the pre-examination requirements.
 Please note that timetables must be published online at least five weeks ahead of the examination.
 More information is available in Policy and Guidance for examiners Section 7.

 If papers share content, please inform Examination Operations ahead of time so they can ensure these examinations are timetabled to be sat simultaneously.
 This should be done as soon as possible, and always before final timetables are published.

 If you have any queries regarding timetabling, contact firstname.lastname@example.org

 The deadlines for the receipt of examination papers are as follows:

 Standard Examination Papers: No later than five weeks before the first day of the Examination.